Phishing and Malware

 Q: I am worried I am infected with malware.
 Can you check?

-A: There are no consistent or obvious indicators of compromise.
-It’s very possible that an audience member may be infected with something from opening spam or generic phishing.
-It is relatively unlikely that it will be from a targeted attack by a government or other large group.
+A: There are no consistent or obvious indicators of compromise for malware; slow computers and/or batteries that drain quickly, for example, have many alternative causes.
+It’s very possible that an audience member may be infected with something from opening spam or generic phishing, and you can suggest installing antivirus software to check this possibility.
+For most communities, it is relatively unlikely that it will be from a targeted attack by a government or other large group.
+If you want to reassure your questioner, you can talk a little about the labor and research costs of sending targeted phishing emails.